-The VTR Foster Family Agency (FFA) approves families, provides supportive services and therapeutic care for children and youth ages birth to 17 years old and Non Minor Dependents (NMD) ages 18 – 21 years old in Fresno, Kings, Madera, Mariposa, Merced, Stanislaus, and Tulare Counties.
-The youth are either dependents of Social Services or delinquent juveniles placed by Juvenile Court order.
+The VTR Foster Family Agency (FFA) approves families and provides supportive services and therapeutic care for children and youth ages birth to 17 years old and Non-Minor Dependents (NMD) ages 18 – 21 years old in Fresno, Kings, Madera, Mariposa, Merced, Stanislaus, and Tulare Counties.
+The youth are either dependents of Social Services or struggle with behavioral challenges and are placed by Juvenile Court order.

-VTR FFA provides therapeutic services to children and youth who are victims of abuse, neglect, abandonment or have a history of delinquent behaviors.
-Professionally trained social workers provide trauma‑informed practices, intervention, advocacy and personalized care to create a foundation for success.
+VTR FFA provides therapeutic services to children and youth who are victims of abuse, neglect, abandonment, or have a history of behavioral challenges.
+Professionally trained social workers provide trauma‑informed practices, intervention, advocacy, and personalized care to create a foundation for success.

 VTR FFA social workers recruit, approve and train potential Resource Families.
 Once approved, these families receive ongoing training, support, and supervision while they provide a loving and stable environment for children and youth to grow and thrive.